omkarcloud/google-maps-scraper/README.md

   [![Contact Us on Email about Google Maps Scraper](https://raw.githubusercontent.com/omkarcloud/assets/master/images/ask-on-email.png)](mailto:chetan@omkar.cloud)

-We look forward to helping you and will respond to emails and WhatsApp messages within 24 hours.
+We look forward to helping you and will reply to your emails and WhatsApp messages within 24 hours.

 Good Luck!